 NIA – F31-AG039188-01.
 National Institute on Aging National Research Service Award (F31), Ruth L. Kirschstein Pre-doctoral Fellowship.
 “The impact of cigarette smoking on mortality: a population based approach.”
 Role: PI

-Simon, Alan, Fenelon, Andrew, Helms, Veronica, Lloyd, Patricia C. and Rossen, Lauren (2017) “Receipt of US Department of Housing and Urban Development Housing Assistance Associated with Lower Uninsurance and Unmet Medical Need” Health Affairs
+Simon, Alan, Fenelon, Andrew, Helms, Veronica, Lloyd, Patricia C. and Rossen, Lauren (2017) “HUD Housing Assistance Associated with Lower Uninsurance Rates and Unmet Medical Need” Health Affairs.
+36(6): 1-10

 Fenelon, Andrew, Chinn, Juanita, and Anderson, Robert (2017) “A Comprehensive Analysis of the Mortality Experience of Hispanic Subgroups in the United States” SSM-Population Health.
 3: 245-254